By Tyler Jefford

 Change Your Password...Often

-You should change your passwords every 90 days.
+Most companies you work for suggest you should change your passwords every 90 days.
 Some articles suggest as soon as 30 days, and some as far as 180 days.
 But I typically suggest and follow the 90 day rule.

 "That seems like a lot of trouble" - Everyone

-This process has also been made even easier with tools like LastPass.
+This process has also been made even easier with tools like 1Password and LastPass.
 Not only will it tell you when you have old passwords, they will tell you about weak passwords and if a site you frequent has been breached.
 They also offer an "auto update" feature that will update old passwords all by itself.

 Passwords Should Be Snowflakes